Cell Phones Are A Distraction In School: Statistics and How Parents and Teachers Really Feel | SlickText

 Cell phones are here to stay

 Parents want their children to stay safe.
 Survey results show that parents list safety as a primary motivating factor for giving their children cell phones.
-Is it time to start thinking about better ways to engage children through smartphones rather than how to stop smartphone usage at school?
+Is it time to start thinking about better ways to engage children through digital devices rather than how to stop smartphone usage at school?

 3 Steps to Creating Text Message Practice Tests